 During the 1914-1915 winter season, 25 Commonwealth was the home of Annie Lee (Allen) Chauvenet, the widow of St. Louis attorney Louis Chauvenet.
 In 1910, she had lived at 20 Westmoreland Place in St. Louis, which she had built after her husband’s death in 1904.
 It appears likely that she moved to Boston when her son, Louis Chauvenet, Jr., reached college age.
 By the 1915-1916 season, she had moved to 180 Beacon.

 On October 29, 1915, 25 Commonwealth was purchased from Alice Lothrop by Miss Mary Shreve Ames, daughter of railroad investor Frederick Lothrop Ames.
-She had lived at her family home at 306 Dartmouth the previous year.
-She also maintained a home in North Easton.
-Mrs. Emma Isabelle (Jones) Sinclair, the widow of New Hampshire railroad investor Charles Arthur Sinclair, lived with her.
+She lived at her family home at 306 Dartmouth and also maintained a home in North Easton.
 Mary Ames served as president of the Massachusetts Anti-Suffrage Association.

 Mary Ames married in May of 1916 to Louis Adams Frothingham, an attorney, who had served as Speaker of the Massachusetts State House of Representatives in 1904-1905 and as Lt.
 Governor in 1909-1911 (in 1921, he was elected to Congress, where he served until his death in 1928).
 After their marriage, they lived in North Easton.